 To be honest, if I were to go back now, I might have a greater appreciation for the museum since I respect history much more now; however, at the time I was severely under-impressed.
 The content was simply not something I was interested in, and neither was most of my family (only my mother really enjoyed it).
 However, if you’re into music, then I suggest going here.
 The famous composer George Frederick Handel (of “Messiah” fame) was a benefactor, so the place is big on music.

 After the Foundling Museum, it was a short walk to the Charles Dickens House Museum, which is a museum literally inside a house.
 Even though Charles Dickens and his family lived in the house for only 2 years (1837 to 1839), it has strongly clung to its claim to fame for the next 179 years.
 Probably the main reason the house is so famous is because he completed The Pickwick Papers inside the home, as well as wrote the entirety of Oliver Twist and Nicholas Nickleby there, and worked on Barnaby Ridge before moving out.
-Located at 48-49 Doughty St, Holborn, London, the museum is open Tuesday to Sunday, from 10 am to 5 pm (**important note: the last admission to the house is at 4 pm), and cost 9.50 euros for adults ($11.06 USD), 4.50 euros for children ($5.24 USD), and children under 6 are free (although I wouldn’t recommend bringing a 6-year-old here; you’ll likely have one bored child).
+Located at 48-49 Doughty St, Holborn, London, the museum is open Tuesday to Sunday, from 10am to 5pm (important note: the last admission to the house is at 4pm), and costs 9.50 euros for adults ($11.06 USD), 4.50 euros for children ($5.24 USD), and children under 6 are free (although I wouldn’t recommend bringing even a 6-year-old here; you’ll likely have one bored child).

-Last but certainly not least on our self-imposed “Museum day”, was the grand and famous British Museum.
+Last, but certainly not least, on our self-imposed “Museum Day”, was the grand and famous British Museum.
 Cost of admission is free, yes – free – so you can imagine what that means.
-Located at Great Russell St, Bloomsbury, London, it’s open every day from 10 am to 5:30 pm, but remains open on Fridays until 8:30 pm.
-It is home to the mystical and world-famous Rosetta Stone, and let me tell you, it’s popular.
+Located at Great Russell St, Bloomsbury, London, it’s open every day from 10am to 5:30pm, but remains open on Fridays until 8:30pm.
+It’s home to the mystical and world-famous Rosetta Stone, and let me tell you, it’s popular.
 This museum was BY FAR the most crowded and overwhelming of the three, and the Rosetta Stone appeared to be the epicenter of the madness.
 It was damn near impossible to get close enough to even look at it, let alone take a decent picture.
 It’s surprisingly large and encased completely in (what I’m assuming is bulletproof) glass, and people are encircling it from every angle possible like vultures.
-Maybe we just got unlucky on that day and time and it’s not always so Hunger Games-ish, but I seriously doubt it.
+If they could’ve climbed on top of the glass and took pictures from that angle, they would have.
+Maybe we just got unlucky on that day and time, and it’s not always so Hunger Games-ish, but I doubt it.
 This is unfortunately part and parcel for famous and popular tourist attractions.

 The next day we headed off to Stonehenge (Stonehenge: Not Just a Pile of Rocks.), Salisbury Cathedral, and Bath.
-Sadly, my photos of Bath got lost into the void called Life, however, I believe that I have enough pictures of Salisbury Cathedral to scrounge up a decent blog.
-Either way, I highly recommend going to all three!
+Extremely unfortunately, my photos of Bath got lost into the void called Life, however, I believe that I have enough pictures of Salisbury Cathedral to scrounge up a decent blog (stay tuned).
+Either way, I highly recommend going to all three!!!

-I felt like my time in London was far too short than I’d have liked.
-There is just so much to see and do, it’s impossible to get the full experience in just 4 days.
+I felt like my time in London was far too short.
+There is just so much to see and do, it’s impossible to get the full experience in only 4 days.
 I’d love to go back and spend about 2 weeks there, while venturing off into the neighboring countryside towns and attractions.
-London has been getting a pretty bad rap these days, but despite any problems, I don’t think it should deter anyone from visiting this historic city.
-Just like with any major city – anywhere in the world – just remain vigilant and smart, and you’ll be fine.
-‘Till next time, London Town!
+London can get a bad rap some days, but despite any problems, I don’t think it should deter anyone from visiting this historic city.
+Just like with any major city – literally anywhere in the world – just remain vigilant and smart.
+That’s all you can do.
+So, ’till next time, London Town!